harrisontaee/library/algorithms/sorting/README.md

 # Sorting

-Here are some sorting algorithms implemented in various languages (Just JavaScript for now).
-Included are time and memory complexities.
+An organised and practical collection of sorting algorithms implemented in multiple languages.
+See the table below for a list of sorting algorithms and their respective time complexities and the [Algorithms README](/algorithms.README.md) for any confusion on file structure.

 | Name | Best | Average | Worst | Memory |
 |:----:|:----:|:-------:|:-----:| :----: |